 Decisions and implementation

-Agremo Drought Analysis report has two sections: one is a map with the field divided into three intensities of drought, and the other is a document that shows the actual acreage under each category.
+Agremo Drought Detection analysis report has two sections: one is a map with the field divided into three intensities of drought, and the other is a document that shows the actual acreage under each category.
 Each category is defined in terms of percentages (of the whole field).

 The farmer now has all the information he needs to decide what to do next.